 We Think GBS (NASDAQ:GBS) Needs To Drive Business Growth Carefully

-There's no doubt that money can be made by owning shares of unprofitable businesses.
-For example, biotech and mining exploration companies often lose money for years before finding success with a new treatment or mineral discovery.
+Even when a business is losing money, it's possible for shareholders to make money if they buy a good business at the right price.
+For example, although Amazon.com made losses for many years after listing, if you had bought and held the shares since 1999, you would have made a fortune.
 Nonetheless, only a fool would ignore the risk that a loss making company burns through its cash too quickly.

-So, the natural question for GBS (NASDAQ:GBS) shareholders is whether they should be concerned by its rate of cash burn.
+So should GBS (NASDAQ:GBS) shareholders be worried about its cash burn?
 For the purposes of this article, cash burn is the annual rate at which an unprofitable company spends cash to fund its growth; its negative free cash flow.
-We'll start by comparing its cash burn with its cash reserves in order to calculate its cash runway.
+Let's start with an examination of the business' cash, relative to its cash burn.

 How Long Is GBS' Cash Runway?